saffiya/Interactive-FrontEnd-Development-Milestone-Project/README.md

 </ul>
 <p> To ensure compatability and responsiveness I also asked friends and family to test it across their devices to make sure it worked properly and was easy to use.</p>

-<p>During Testing stages I came across a range of problems with my code most being with my map.
+<p>During Testing stages I came across a range of problems with my code most being with my map.</p>
-Such as:</p>
+<p>Such as:</p>
 <ul>
 <li>The map wasn’t loading all the places in that area</li>
 <li>The maps filter wasn’t working as planned and instead of just showing a specific thing like restaurants it was showing everything</li>
 <li>As it was my first time adding in an API I tried and tested a few different add ons to my API link in order to make it work as wanted; in the end I added libraries=places&callback=initMap</li>
 <li>The checkboxes alignment weren’t where I wanted them on different screens which was actually a very easy fix</li>
-<li>At times the map would show, but that was due to restrictions placed on the API which I adjusted.</li>
+<li>At times the map would not appear, but that was due to restrictions placed on the API which I adjusted.</li>
 <li>The article section spread over the page leaving large white spaces on the sides of my page which I fixed with a overflow and by adjusting the size of the images on screen </li>

 <h3>Deployment</h3>